tpascarella/sr50/docs/problems.md

 ## Common Theme

-A lot of these problems stem from attempting to optimize Net Worth or Income, *when your focus should really go towards maximizing your Savings Rate*.
+A lot of these problems stem from attempting to optimize Net Worth or Income, *when your focus should be to maximize your Savings Rate*.

-**If you optimize for Savings Rate, everything else will take care of itself.**
+If you optimize for Savings Rate, everything else will take care of itself.

 ---
 <Slogan/>